a-r-i-e-n/321-qol/README.md

 * Replaces the text input in PMs with a textarea, which functions like a text input
 * Allows PM windows to be resized, by dragging the top left corner

+## Questions and such
+Any questions or suggestions?
+Simply poke Arien on 321.

 # Installation
 ##  1. Tampermonkey
 In order to run userscripts in the first place, a browser extension will be required, such as Tampermonkey.
 Available for [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/).